 Extension of Deadlines

 For all international students who are on a Student’s Pass, the deadline for submission of assignments is 1 month from the first day of the month following the last lecture.
 For all other students, the deadline for submission of assignments is 3 months from the first day of the month following the last lecture.
 International students may continue to submit assignments no later than the end of the second month, but they will incur a penalty of one third of a grade on the late assignments.
 Other credit students may also submit their assignments no later than the end of the sixth month, but will incur a similar grade point penalty.
 After this second deadline (two months for international students, six months for all other students) the course will be converted to Audit automatically.

-All course audio-visual materials must be viewed / listened to, and all assignments completed within a year of registering for the course.
+All course audio-visual materials must be viewed / listened to, and all assignments completed within 6 months of registering for the course.

 Students may take up to 50% of the total credits required by their programme in the form of Private Study.

 The Maximum Period for Completion of Programmes

 To be eligible for graduation, a student must:

 - Have satisfactorily completed all requirements for the programmes outlined in the prospectus by the end of April.